MicrosoftDocs/power-automate-docs/articles/desktop-flows/governance.md

 > [!NOTE]
 > It's not mandatory to specify values for all fields.
 The following example uses all options **"{"isEnabled": 1, "organizationList": ["10z677m8-l4v6-9cm5-c6n6-r1747rp5338k"], "selectOrganizationFromListIsEnabled": 1"}"**

-## Allow users of Power Automate for desktop to connect to a cloud
+## Allow users of Power Automate for desktop to connect to a region

-You can use the following registry entry to allow users to select the cloud they want to connect to.
+You can use the following registry entry to allow users to select the region they want to connect to.

 |Hive|Key|Name|Type|